JIY106/EpiMII/README.md

    ```
 3. Open 'Run_JY_try_epitope.ipynb' in _testing_ folder in <ins>JupyterLab </ins> or <ins>Jupyter notebook </ins>.
 4. Please check the model_name is '128_earlystop'.
 5. To test the code, use pdb files in _sample_data_ folder.
 Make sure to open the pdb files and check the Chain ID.
-Run all lines in this .ipynb file, then redesigned epitope sequences with their sequence recoveries will be output.
+Run all lines in this .ipynb file, then designed epitope sequences with their sequence recoveries will be output.
    ```
    'designed_chain = "B"      #change B with the correct Chain ID.
    ```
-6. Example of redesigning epitope or neoantigen: (here, use a neoantigen as an example.) \
+6. Example of designing epitope or neoantigen: (here, use a neoantigen as an example.) \
    Input: MODELLER-modeled 3D structure of the neoantigen (.pdb file).
    * Prepare the FASTA file of the neoantigen.
 Run Fast2Pir.sh to generate a .ali file for the FASTA file.
 The output .ali file will be stored in the _ali_ folder.
    ```